-Everyone’s talking about ChatGPT, a new artificial intelligence (AI) chatbot.
+Everyone’s talking about ChatGPT, a relatively new artificial intelligence (AI) chatbot.
 But did you know this new tool can be incredibly useful for your career?

 It’s true!
 From drafting a cover letter to writing a thank you note after an interview, ChatGPT can make job searching much easier.
 If you already have a job, it can help you succeed in your career, too.